-Presented by The Summit Daily and St. Anthony Summit Medical Center
+Presented by the Summit Daily News and St. Anthony Summit Medical Center

 The Longevity Project is a weekslong effort by the Summit Daily to educate our readers about what it takes to live a long, fulfilling life.
-The 2021 project focused on the critical and relevant topic of mental health and included a multipart written series, an event with a panel discussion and keynote speaker, and an opportunity for readers to share their own stories of mental health struggles.
+The 2021 project focused on the critical and relevant topic of mental health.
+The written series is titled: The Paradise Paradox: How Colorado’s High Country is responding to a staggering increase in demand for mental health care in the wake of the pandemic.

 The Paradise Paradox: How Colorado’s High Country is responding to a staggering increase in demand for mental health care in the wake of the pandemic.